denkspuren/BitboardC4/BitboardDesign.md

 ## Remember the Fill Level

 There is an addition piece of information tracked that speeds up making and undoing moves.
-The position being next to be filled per column is remembered in an array named `height`.
-For the example shown, the values for `height` are:
+The position to be filled next in a column is remembered in an array named `height`.
+For the example shown,

 ~~~
                 6 13 20 27 34 41 48